scala/scala3/docs/docs/reference/common-declarations.md

 ## The `Instance` type

 In the previous example, the argument and result type of `concat` is just `Text`.
 So every implementation of `Text` has to be prepared to concatenate all possible implementatons of `Text`.
 Furthermore, we hide the concrete implementation type in the result type of `concat` and of the construction methods `fromString` and `fromStrings`.
-Sometimes we want a different design that specifyfies the actual implementation type instead of the base trait `Text`.
+Sometimes we want a different design that specifies the actual implementation type instead of the base trait `Text`.
 We can refer to this type using the predefined type `Instance`:

 ```scala
 trait Text {